Alternate names: ResultOfMethodCallIgnored, ReturnValueIgnored

 annotation (available in JSR-3051 or in

-Error Prone) marks methods whose return values should be checked.
-This
+Error Prone) marks methods whose return values must be used.
+This error

-error is triggered when one of these methods is called but the result is not
+is triggered when one of these methods is called but the result is not used.

 @CheckReturnValue